 A narcissistic spouse who micromanages, controls, dictates, makes all decisions, doesn't allow discussions, choices, opinions or consideration of feelings.
 How would you feel in this situation?

 - fresh, avoidance, aggression, explosive, uncooperative, PTSD, and many more

 I encourage you to question everything.
-When your horse does something unexpected, stop everything and analyze what might be happening.
-Let go of your habitual thoughts and judgements just for a little while and look at it from a different angle.
-Question what other people say and do.
-Question everything you think you know and especially those ideas that you hold as truths and beliefs.
-By simply taking the time to stop and analyze a situation, instead of reacting, you will begin to notice dramatic changes in how your horse responds to you.
+When our horse does something unexpected, stop everything & analyze what might be happening.
+Let go of our habitual thoughts & judgements just for a little while & look at it from a different angle.
+Question everything other people say & do.
+Question everything we think we know & especially those ideas that we hold as truths & beliefs.
+By simply taking the time to stop & analyze a situation, instead of reacting, we will begin to notice dramatic changes in how our horse responds to us.

-In a culture immersed in concepts and tools as a vital and necessary part of working with horses, it was necessary to create concepts to help shift beliefs toward a new level of understanding.
-FEARLESS helps you move beyond these concepts and tools into a process of listening, discussions and guidance instead of dictation and micromanagement.
+In a culture immersed in concepts & tools as a vital & necessary part of working with horses, it was necessary to create concepts to help shift beliefs toward a new level of understanding.
+FEARLESS helps to move beyond these traditional concepts & tools into a process of listening, discussions & guidance instead of dictation & micromanagement.

-Beginning with in-depth reading of body language, will provide the foundation of understanding what horses are thinking and feeling in every moment.
-Emotional balancing techniques are vital to shifting current belief systems and understanding the true causes of unwanted behaviour.
-Through the FEARLESS process, you will be guided in how to have mutual discussions with your horse that allows for choices and opinions to be expressed and current emotional baggage to be released.
+Beginning with in-depth reading of body language, will provide the foundation of understanding what horses are thinking & feeling in every moment.
+Emotional balancing techniques are vital to shifting current belief systems & understanding the true causes of unwanted behaviour.
+Through the FEARLESS process, we are guided in how to have mutual discussions with our horse that allows for choices & opinions to be expressed & current emotional baggage to be released.
 This doesn't only provide the key to the inner workings of the equine mind, it removes the door completely.
-Your horse will become the only teacher you'll ever need and eliminate the need to search for external sources as causes and solutions.
+Our horse will become the only teacher we'll ever need & eliminate the need to search for external sources as causes & solutions.